acidicsameer/acidicsameer/README.md

 # 💫 About Me:
-<br>Hi, I'm a passionate MERN stack learner from Nepal.
+<br>I'm a second-semester Computer Engineering student at Tribhuvan University, deeply passionate about MERN STACK development.

 ## 🌐 Socials: